edian-reyes/send-email/README.md

 # send-email
-Learning how to send email in Nodemailer
+Learning how to send email with Nodemailer!